AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 >[!NOTE]
 >
->Dispatcher versions are independent of AEM.
-You may have been redirected to this page if you followed a link to the Dispatcher documentation that is embedded in the documentation for a previous version of AEM.
+>Dispatcher versions are independent of AEM (Adobe Experience Manager).
+You may have been redirected to this page if you followed a link to the Dispatcher documentation.
+That link was embedded in the documentation for a previous version of AEM.

 Dispatcher is Adobe Experience Manager's caching and load balancing tool that is used with an enterprise-class web server.

-The process for deploying Dispatcher is independent of the web server and the OS platform chosen:
+The process for deploying the AEM Dispatcher is independent of the web server and the OS platform chosen:

 1. Learn about Dispatcher (this page).
 Also, see [frequently asked questions about Dispatcher](/help/using/dispatcher-faq.md).
-1. Install a [supported web server](https://experienceleague.adobe.com/docs/experience-manager-65/deploying/introduction/technical-requirements.html?lang=en) according to the web server documentation.
+1. Install a [supported web server](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/implementing/deploying/introduction/technical-requirements) according to the web server documentation.
 1. [Install the Dispatcher module](dispatcher-install.md) on your web server and configure the web server accordingly.
 1. [Configure Dispatcher](dispatcher-configuration.md) (the dispatcher.any file).
 1. [Configure AEM](page-invalidate.md) so that content updates invalidate the cache.

 >[!NOTE]
 >
->To gain a better understanding of how Dispatcher works with AEM:
+>To gain a better understanding of how the AEM Dispatcher works with AEM:
 >
 >* See [Ask the AEM Community Experts for July 2017](https://communities.adobeconnect.com/pf0gem7igw1f/).
 >* Access [this repository](https://github.com/adobe/aem-dispatcher-experiments).
 It contains a collection of experiments in a "take-home" laboratory format.